 Interfaith service involves people from different religious and non-religious backgrounds tackling community challenges together – for example, Protestants and Catholics, Hindus and Jews, and Muslims and non-believers — building a Habitat for Humanity house together.
 Interfaith service impacts specific community challenges, from homelessness to mentoring to the environment, while building social capital and civility.

-The Fourth Annual President’s Interfaith and Community Service Campus Challenge National Gathering will occur on September 22-23, 2014 at The George Washington University in Washington, D.C.
-The gathering will be an opportunity for students, staff, and administrators to share experiences, learn from experts, and meet administration officials who share a commitment to community service with an interfaith engagement component.
-Registration and more details can be found at this website.
-You are invited to join us!”
-“Further details on the White House Forum on Monday morning that 50 university and college presidents attended.
+The Fourth Annual President’s Interfaith and Community Service Campus Challenge National Gathering occurred on September 22-23, 2014 at The George Washington University in Washington, D.C.
+The annual gathering serves as an opportunity for students, staff, and administrators to share experiences, learn from experts, and meet administration officials who share a commitment to community service with an interfaith engagement component.
+This year, about 480 students, faculty, staff, and network organizations traveled from across the United States and territories.
+There was also an exclusive White House Forum on Monday morning that 50 university and college presidents attended.
 A brief summary gathered from social media can be found on Storify.
 Planning is already underway for the Fifth Annual President’s Interfaith and Community Service Campus Challenge.

 The Center for Faith-based and Neighborhood Partnerships provides information, webinars, and training materials on the President’s Interfaith and Community Service Campus Challenge.